1leolem1/Implied-PDF-from-crypto-option-prices/README.md

 <h4>Resulting PDF</h4>

 Below is what I came up with thanks to my .price_butterfly() function.
-Even if it seems wrong for such maturity, it looks like a proper PDF so I'm already pretty proud.
+Even if the volatility seems wrong for this maturity, it looks like a proper PDF so I'm already making good progress.

 ![image](https://github.com/1leolem1/Implied-PDF-from-crypto-option-prices/assets/58358116/c924d9f6-dea3-4f9b-a464-3f540e3d813b)